antirrabia/Natural-Language-Processing/README.md

 Join me on this exciting journey into the realm of Natural Language Processing.
 Together, we will explore text classification, sentiment analysis, and translation tasks, utilizing cutting-edge techniques and architectures to unlock the power of language understanding and generation.

+## Bag-of-Words Model

+The dataset used will be the **IMDB movie review sentiment-classification** dataset provided by Andre Maas at Stanford.

+ - [Using single word(unigrams)](https://nbviewer.jupyter.org/github/antirrabia/Natural-Language-Processing/blob/main/notebooks/BagOfWords(1-gram).ipynb) - With this approach, the TextVectorization layer will yield multi-hot binary vectors.
+The layer will consider individual words, discarding any order, and treat the reviews as set(bag) of tokens.

+## Sequencial models